bradurani/footprints-tracker/README.md

 [![CircleCI](https://circleci.com/gh/bradurani/footprints.svg?style=svg)](https://circleci.com/gh/bradurani/footprints)

-# Footprints
+# Footprints Tracker

-Footprints is a browser analytics tracking library.
+Footprints Tracker is a browser analytics tracking library.
 It is used to track user actions in the browser and send events to a server.
 It is backend agnostic and can be configured to work for most tracking use cases.
 It provides a retry queue for failed sends and a persistent context for identifying users and other state.